-Term life insurance is among the devices that people should consider when they want to provide an immediate estate for loved onces after their death.
+Term life insurance is among the devices that people should consider when they want to provide an immediate estate for loved ones after their death.

-Since term insurance is not just one product, but rather many variations on a general theme, different types of term insurance are indicated for different client needs.
+Since a term life insurance policy is not just one product, but rather many variations on a general theme, different types of term insurance are required for different client needs.

 Keep in mind, term insurance, more than any other type of insurance, is pure death protection with little or no ancillary or lifetime benefits.
 Therefore, the two overriding considerations in the use of term insurance, regardless of the specific application, are: